chevereto/blog/_posts/2021/2021-09-08-chevereto-v4-faq.md

 ## How many licenses I will require?

-One license per root-domain (as `domain.com`).
+One license per root-domain as `domain.com`.

-As V4 beta won't be ready for production systems we won't enforce domain license binding until we ship the production grade releases.
+Chevereto V4 beta won't be ready for production systems we won't enforce domain license binding until we ship the production grade releases.

 ## Which are the system requirements?